kormax/osaifu-keitai-google-pixel/README.md

 - Android implementation is worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.
-  - System does not display active SE/Felica-related interactions in any meaningful way (animation, sound, vibration), some apps add a button for manual state refresh as the system does not guarantee state synchronization, and the only way to know that something had happened with your service is with a notification that comes after the transaction.
+  - System does not display active SE/FeliCa-related interactions in any meaningful way (animation, sound, vibration), some apps add a button for manual state refresh as the system does not guarantee state synchronization, and the only way to know that something had happened with your service is with a notification that comes after the transaction.
-  It is either a manifestation of barebones software implementation on the OS side, or a limitation imposed by a CRS/Felica-specific applet.
+  It is either a manifestation of barebones software implementation on the OS side, or a limitation imposed by a CRS/FeliCa-specific applet.
   - Provisioned "systems" share? same logical space, therefore having multiple services with overlapping service and system codes is not possible, user has to reconfigure 'move to/from mainland' on the applet each time he wants to enable one of the conflicting systems.

 - Japanese UI of google wallet is better than global one.
 Displaying payment cards vertically instead of in a horizontal carousel is not only more space-efficient, but also better in terms of UX as opening a credit card "tile" to pay with a particular card requires more intention from the end user, thus preventing payment with a wrong card due to accidental horizontal swipe.

 - During the tests i've found out that CarKey applet does not work on rooted system as it requires hardware-backed SafetyNet attestation before configuration, which cannot be achieved with root.
 It signals the end of time for SafetyNet bypass, as in the near future more devs will start mandating the harware-based check in their apps, thus making root-based bypass irreversibly unusable.

+# Notes

+- If you have any information to add, found an issue/typo, feel free to raise an Issue or create a PR;
+- I am sorry for not providing a step-by-step tutorial, but it is better not to do one than make an incomplete one, thus luring regular users into a situation where their device may become inoperable due to a mistake made by me.
+If a full-fledged text-based tutorial or video comes around, I'll surely add a link to it.
+Meanwhile, assume this info is intended for experienced users only;
+- In case you've been able to re-create the provided steps, feel free to report your success and findings throught the proccess;
+- [Resources](./resources/README.md) directory contains code snippets of the apps related to Osaifu-Keitai functionality lock-out.

 # References